 The user will also be asked if the renter had paid a security deposit for the lease of the property and whether its return will be asked for in the letter.
 If yes, the amount of security deposit and the period for returning it will be included in the letter.

 Once the document is completed, the user should print and sign the letter before sending it to the landlord.

 Matters related to lease and contracts are generally governed by the Civil Code of the Philippines.
-Additionally, other laws such as Republic Act No. 9653 (the "Rent Control Act") as extended by the Housing and Urban Development Coordinating Council Resolution No. 1 Series of 2017 ("HUDCC Resolution No. 1") governs lease contracts that fall under the following conditions:
+Additionally, other laws such as Republic Act No. 9653 (the "Rent Control Act") as extended by the National Human Settlements Board Resolution No. 2021-02, governs lease contracts that fall under the following conditions:

 1. The property is located in the National Capital Region or highly urbanized cities and the total monthly rent ranges from One Peso (P1.00) to Ten Thousand Pesos (P10,000.00)

 2. The property is located in other areas and the monthly rent ranges from One Peso (P1.00) to Five Thousand Pesos (P5,000.00).

 The lease agreement for the lease of the property may also contain provisions on notice and penalties for certain acts such as terminating the lease.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.